maziac/DeZog/design/reversedebugging.md

 # Other Requests

 - scopesRequest: No special behavior.
-- stackTraceRequest: The stack trace request does not request the stack from ZEsarUX but uses the internal reverse debug stack instead.
+- stackTraceRequest: The stack trace request does not request the stack from Remote but uses the internal reverse debug stack instead.
 - variablesRequest: No special behavior.
 The only special variables that change are the registers.
-These are speciallly treated in the Emulator.
+These are set by theStep/CpuHistory in the Z80Registers.